Now enrolling · 2025

 Training Agents in Real Environments

-Students put everything together using OpenAI Gym.
-They train agents on classic control tasks like CartPole and MountainCar, learn how to read environment APIs, tune hyperparameters, and interpret training curves.
+Students put everything together using OpenAI Gym — training agents on CartPole and MountainCar, tuning hyperparameters, and interpreting training curves.

 11